I have been a certified personal trainer since 2005 when I worked at and managed a gym in Long Island.

 This should be a way of life, not a phase.

 I left my job in Long Island to join the New York State Police in 2006.
 Since becoming a police officer I feel like it is extremely important for anyone in law enforcement to have a high level of fitness.
 I think about the possibility of being in a life and death scenario and the result could come down to my fitness level.
 This is motivation enough for me to put in the time and effort at the gym.
 I am also currently a defensive tactics instructor and have been so since 2008.

 This is actually where I was introduced to CrossFit for the first time.
 Many of the troopers I train with were doing it and I saw how it really benefited them.
 CrossFit has become the way we train at the academy because of how effective it is.
 Gone are the days of thousands of push-ups and squat thrusts that lead to over-training and injuries.
 Using the CrossFit method helps lead us to a higher level of fitness without overtraining.

 I have my job as a motivating factor regarding my training.
 Even if I was not in law enforcement I do not think much would change as far as how I workout.
 A long healthy life where we are free of disease, obesity, tendinitis, and a laundry list of other health issues should be incentive enough for everyone.

-I started doing CrossFit a year and a half ago and it has completely changed my training methods and the way I look at fitness.
+I started doing CrossFit in 2010 and it has completely changed my training methods and the way I look at fitness.
 I have been working out since I was 16 years old and have tried every type of routine under the sun.
 At times I would see results but soon I would start to plateau and become frustrated.
 This all changed when I started doing CrossFit.